RhysLlThomas/rhysllthomas.github.io/_pages/about.md

 ***

 ## News and Updates
 **August 2024**: Our paper "*More Doctors, better health?
-A generalised synthetic control approach to estimating impacts of increasing doctors under Brazil’s Mais Medicos Programme*" (jointly with Christopher Millett, Ricardo de Sousa Soares, and Thomas Hone) has been accepted for publication at *Social Science & Medicine*, and is available online [here](https://doi.org/10.1016/j.socscimed.2024.117222).
+A generalised synthetic control approach to estimating impacts of increasing doctors under Brazil’s Mais Medicos Programme*" (jointly with Christopher Millett, Ricardo de Sousa Soares, and Thomas Hone) has been accepted for publication at *Social Science & Medicine*, and is available online here: [https://doi.org/10.1016/j.socscimed.2024.117222](https://doi.org/10.1016/j.socscimed.2024.117222).